mvolkmann/blog/src/htmx.md

 "{% aTargetBlank "https://ics.uci.edu/~fielding/pubs/dissertation/fielding_dissertation.pdf",
 "Architectural Styles and the Design of Network-based Software Architectures" %}".

+HTML is a kind of hypermedia and web browsers are hypermedia clients.

 HTMX simplifies state management because all the state is in one place, on the server.